SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 ## Ballpark overhead figures
 The digital I/O functions are astonishingly inefficient.
-This isn't my fault - it's the Arduino API's fault Single call to the function, volatile variables used as arguments to the functions to prevent compiler from making assumptions about their values.
+This isn't my fault - it's the Arduino API's fault Single call to the function, volatile variables used as argumentsto the functions to prevent compiler from making assumptions about their values.

 The comparison to the fast I/O functions is grossly unfair, because the fast I/O functions have constant arguments - but this gives an idea of the scale.
 Remember also that executing 1 word of code (2 bytes) takes 1 clock cycle, though not all of the code paths are traversed every time.